openmymai/openmymai/README.md

 - 🎓 I’m Sirisak Chantanate, **Software Engineer and Cloud Solution Architect** (Specializing in **Data Science, Full Stack Development**) pursuing my Bachelor in Computer Engineering.
 - 🌱 I am really enthusiastic about learning technology.
 In 2018, I learnt **ReactJS, NextJS**.
 In 2020, I learnt **Rust**.
 In 2021 till now, I learn **AWS, Azure**.
 - ⬆️ Build, deploy, and scale the applicaitons using **Microservices built with Node, React, Docker and Kubernetes.**
-- 🏆 Finally, I will build my own business.
-Build with Machine Learning. **Helping people from suffering by Nutrigenomics 🧬🧬🧬🧬.**

 # 🏅 Certifications